mr-fool/drone-gis-swarm/README.md

 - **Coordinate scaling:** Swarm simulation uses 1km × 1km space.
 Positions are scaled to full BCC area (19.3km × 13.3km) before GIS processing.
 - **Sensor confidence:** Real detection confidence computed via `VirtualSensorArray` with 8-camera perimeter array.
 Use `--no-sensor` flag for faster runs with default 0.65 confidence.
 - **Git LFS:** The 394MB DEM file is stored via Git LFS.
 Run `git lfs pull` after cloning.

+---

+## Known Limitations

+These limitations are acknowledged in the paper's methodology and limitations section.

+**1. Terrain occlusion not modeled**
+The sensor confidence model assumes unobstructed line-of-sight between cameras and drones.
+Canyon walls and ridgelines that would block detection in reality are not accounted for.
+This may overestimate detection confidence in areas of steep relief.
+Future work: incorporate ray-casting against the DEM.

+**2. Trajectories are not terrain-following**
+Drone flight paths are generated in a normalized 1km × 1km virtual space with simple altitude constraints.
+The DEM is used to compute altitude above ground level (AGL) after the fact, but drone altitude is not adjusted to maintain constant AGL or avoid terrain obstacles.
+A drone crossing a 200m ridge at a set altitude of 100m will be 100m AGL on the ridge but 300m AGL in the adjacent valley.

+**3. Aspect ratio distortion from coordinate scaling** The 1km × 1km simulation space is linearly scaled to the 19.3km × 13.3km canyon area, producing a 1:0.69 aspect ratio transformation.
+Flight pattern geometry is stretched accordingly — a square perimeter sweep in virtual space becomes a rectangle in real space.
+This is documented but not corrected in the current implementation.

+**4. Sensor confidence is single-view not multi-view fused** Detection confidence is computed per camera observation and averaged.
+A proper multi-view fusion model would weight confidence by triangulation geometry and camera overlap.
+The current approach is appropriate for a coverage heatmap but does not reflect optimal sensor fusion.

+**5. volumetric_detection.py is not integrated**
+`src/volumetric_detection.py` is carried over from the prior JDMS publication on counter-drone detection.
+It is not part of the GIS pipeline and is not called by `run_gis_simulation.py`.
+It is retained for reference only.